Sections of this article

 The Koch snowflake (above) exemplifies a geometric fractal with infinite self-replicating triangles, while the Sierpinski triangle recursively removes triangles to create a striking pattern.
 Fractal geometry finds applications in computer graphics, generating realistic landscapes and textures.

-Fractals of many different types illuminate the interconnectedness between mathematics and the natural world, providing a captivating glimpse into the complexity inherent in seemingly simple structures.
+Fractals of many different types illuminate the interconnectedness between mathematics and the natural world, providing a captivating glimpse into the complexity inherent in structures that have a simple basis (fractal algorithms are typically just a few lines of code).

 Fractals Used In Science And Technology